okd-project/okd-coreos-pipeline/README.md

 ## TODO

-* Test the image
 * Push the image artifacts to S3 bucket
-* Push container and extensions to quay.io
+* Build and test images for more platforms
-* Control previous image, so that we build only upon need
+* Control the previous build, so that we build when needed

-The pipeline uses [kvm-device-plugin](https://github.com/cgwalters/kvm-device-plugin), which is now part of [KubeVirt](https://github.com/kubevirt).

 ## Folder structure